 Finally, keep in mind that processes mentioned above such as pattern matching or WordPress core file matching are usually very resource intensive.
 This means that they can overload your server, causing you to go over your allocated resources and having your site suspended.
 This is a common problem with a lot of WordPress malware scanners.

 Google malware checker or simply Google website scanner and you’d come across a plethora of options.
 There are many tools that’ll enable you to scan WordPress for malware online, like for instance Sucuri Site Check.
 You may also come across tools that offer website protection free of cost as well as many website security companies that offer website malware protection.
 But they are all prone to taking the measures that we discussed above.
+Or you can simply get a website malware removal service to remove the malware for you.

 Want to perform a quick website malware check?